Cash 1 Blog

 Make Your Payments

 Once you receive your new funds, you or your lender will pay off your existing loan.
-If you can pay off the old loan yourself, ensure that you pay it off as soon as possible to avoid fees, interest, or double loan payments.
+If you can pay off the old loan yourself, ensure you pay it off as soon as possible to avoid fees, interest, or double loan payments.
 Receiving your loan funds also begins your new loan repayment period.
 Your new monthly payments will start with your payment amount, interest rate, and new timeline.
 Keep your account in good standing and make your payments on time.

 Will Refinancing Hurt My Credit?